A simple way to come down when the day has taken everything

 - sitting in a bath long enough for your shoulders to finally drop

-Not because you’re “treating yourself.”
+Not because you are “treating yourself.”

 Because your nervous system genuinely needs support.